metaleap/mojo/at0/notes.md

     - a partial call to the new top def if any new params were prepended, with those names as args
     - an ident to the new top def otherwise

-result: all sub-defs are param-less locals. any remaining mutual-recursion found in them later on is an error, aka circular defs (ie. `a := b, b := a`). so they can be turned into "lambda-let"s and for this purpose, re-ordered correctly.
+result: all sub-defs are param-less locals. so they can be turned into "lambda let"s and for this purpose, re-ordered correctly. any remaining mutual-recursion found in them is a reportable error (circular defs ie. `a := c, b := a, c := b`).

 ### Detect de-facto boolish logic: